Liam Dick

-Liam Dick (born 19 August 1995) is a Scottish professional footballer who plays for side Raith Rovers.
+Liam Dick (born 19 August 1995) is a Scottish professional footballer who plays for Scottish Championship side Ayr United.

 Career

 A member of Falkirk's Under 19 team, Dick made his first team debut as a substitute in Falkirk's win over Dundee United on penalties in the Scottish League Cup on 25 October 2011.
 In the last game of the season, he made his league debut, coming on as a substitute towards the end of the 3–2 win over Ayr United.
 In January 2013, Dick, along with Ryan McGeever, signed with Falkirk until 2016.

 In November 2015, Dick signed a short-term loan deal with Scottish League One side Stranraer.
 After impressing in his performances for Stranrer, on 4 January 2016, he signed an extension to keep him on loan at Stair Park until the end of the season.
 In June 2016, Dick signed for Stranraer on a permanent basis.